aka2029/WebDevelopment-AbsorbingIT/Bootstrap_Sandbox/Readme.md

 -> offsetting in grid system is useful for logging screen, where we need a very narrow layout.
 Moreover, the offset was removed from bootstrap 3 but was brought back with bootstrap 4.

 -> Most of the time go with md commands bec then in small screen it will be stacked & that's what we want.

+-> While mentioning the total no. cols if we preceed 12 then it automatically wraps.